chipmanj/SeqSGPV/README.md

 these effects.

 For intervention studies, Freedman et al. (1984) categorizes effects as
-being: universally acceptable for adopting an intervention; universally unacceptable compared to standard of care; or scientifically amibiguous for whether the effect is superior to standard of care.
-The latter set of effects form the ROE.
-Strategies for specifying ROE include setting the point null as a ROE boundary \[Hobbs & Carlin (2008); Section 2.2\], setting the ROE away from the point null \[Freedman et al. (1984);
+being: universally acceptable for adopting the intervention; universally unacceptable compared to standard of care; or scientifically ambiguous for whether the intervention should be adopted over the standard of care.
+The latter set of scientifically ambiguous effects form the ROE.

-Figure 1\], and surrounding the point null (Kruschke, 2013).
+Strategies for specifying ROE include setting the point null as a ROE boundary \[Hobbs & Carlin (2008); Section 2.2\], setting the ROE away from the point null \[Freedman et al. (1984); Figure 1\], and surrounding the point null (Kruschke, 2013).
 Kruschke (2013) calls the latter strategy a Region of Practical Equivalence (ROPE); see footnote[^1] for clarification between the ROPE and ROE.

+The PRISM constrains ROE to be set away from the point null (similar in spirit to \[Freedman et al. (1984); Figure 1\]) but with a more explicit constraint.
+The PRISM divides the parameter space into three exhaustive, non-empty, and mutually exclusive regions:

+1. The ROPE as defined by Kruschke (2013) to include effects practically equivalent to the point null.
+2. The ROE as defined by \[Freedman et al. (1984); Figure 1\] to include scientifically ambiguous effects.
+3. The Region of Meaningful Effects (ROME) to include effects that are scientifically meaningful.

-In a 2-sided study, the PRISM includes a ROPE and Region of Meaningful effects (ROME).
-In a 1-sided study, the PRISM includes a Region of Worse or Practically Equivalent effects (ROWPE) and ROME.
+In a 1-sided hypothesis, the ROPE is replaced by a ROWPE denoting a Region of Worse or Practically Equivalent effects.

 <figure>
 <img src="images/AMwithSGPV_Figsv09_1.jpg"